djquan/quan.io/content/blog/2019-books.md

 ---
-title: "2019 Books"
+title: "Books Read in 2019"
 date: 2019-12-20T11:44:23-08:00
-draft: true
+draft: false
 ---

+62 books in total.

 * Lord of Chaos: Book Six of The Wheel of Time
 * The Fires of Heaven: Book Five of The Wheel of Time